 Recommendations for the First Day of Class after a Change in Policies/Procedures

-With proactive communication, you should expect students to arrive to class wearing face coverings and maintaining a safe physical distance.
-Preparing for those students who missed early communications can help faculty promote healthy behaviors from the first day.
+With proactive communication, you should expect students to arrive to class prepared to meet your expectations for supporting a healthy learning environment.
 Here are a few tips and ideas:

 TIP: Tell the student what you WANT THEM TO DO, rather than what you want them NOT TO DO.

 TIP: Direct student behavior using a calm, level voice.
 Be direct and factual in describing the behavior they should be exhibiting.

-TIP: At the end of class, thank them for following the health procedures and remind them to bring their masks for the next class.
+TIP: At the end of class, thank them for respecting others with healthy behaviors and remind them of our committment to community.

-Take time during class to review all expectations.
-Share why you chose to have in-person class time and why it is important to you and to student learning for everyone to stay healthy and continue in-person classes, as designed.
+Take time during class to review recommendations and expectations.
+Share why you chose to have in-person class time and why it is important to you and to student learning for everyone to stay healthy and continue with class, as designed.

 Show Gratitude for Appropriate Behavior

 Appreciate students for using healthy behaviors and taking responsibility for the health and safety of others.
 Take time during class, as well as through regular electronic communication, to thank students for upholding your expectations for a healthy learning environment.

 Step 4: Hold Students Accountable for their Actions

 We hope all students will evidence respectful behaviors consistent with the Principles of Community; however, in the case of a student who refuses to uphold our Principles of Community, the Division of Student Affairs, Student Conduct recommends a tiered intervention strategy: